 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 22,180 students took at least one online class at Borough of Manhattan Community College.
-This is an increase from the 3,867 students who took online classes the previous year.
+In 2020-2021, 17,155 students took at least one online class at Borough of Manhattan Community College.
+This is a decrease from the 22,180 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|